MOTHER’S MANIFESTO FOR CHANGE

 Food security is a growing issue and one we need to address urgently, as its impact accelerates due to the climate crisis.
 Extreme weather events are affecting key crops and driving up the cost of food globally, as well as causing the displacement of millions of people.

 We welcome the Labour Government's policies on climate, which include two of our demands, namely the end to new oil and gas licences and the pledge to scrap the Investment Allowance, a tax loophole worth billions to oil and gas companies and their shareholders.
 This, as well as investing in retrofitting homes and a national green energy strategy, will help to address the climate crisis whilst lowering bills.
-We look forward to seeing these implemented.
+However, the Government’s announcement of £22 billion in funding for new blue hydrogen carbon capture and storage (CCS) goes back on these promises, and represents a step backwards in our climate commitments.
+Research has shown that blue hydrogen’s warming impact is worse than coal - this must not go ahead.

 Without rapid and positive action to address food security, food insecurity will escalate with devastating consequences.
 Decisive and bold action can change this.